locationtech/geomesa/docs/tutorials/geomesa-examples-gdelt.rst

 GeoServer Setup
 ~~~~~~~~~~~~~~~

-First, make sure that GeoServer is installed and configured to use GeoMesa as described in the :doc:`../user/installation_and_configuration` section of the GeoMesa User Manual.
+First, follow :doc:`/user/installation_and_configuration` to set up the
+GeoMesa GeoServer plugin if you haven't done so.

 Register the GeoMesa DataStore with GeoServer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~